When Can Pedestrians Recover Compensation for Injuries?

 And think of it this way: if you get hit by a car, it’s a guarantee the car always gets the better end of the deal.
 You might get some money out of it.
 But the pain, suffering, and inconvenience simply isn’t worth it.

 So be safe out there.
-And if you do get in an accident, talk to a personal injury lawyer to see if you can recover compensation for your injuries.
+And if you do get in an accident, talk to a pedestrian accident lawyer in Dallas to see if you can recover compensation for your injuries.